Welcome to the Online Business Service Center!

 Richland County Business Handbook

-The Business Service Center has updated the Richland County Business Handbook.
+The Business Service Center updated the Richland County Business Handbook.
 This easy-to-read Business Handbook describes the County’s various requirements to do business in Richland County.
-The County strongly urges all businesses - and their accountants - to be familiar with these requirements to help ensure they are operating lawfully.
+The County strongly urges all businesses - and their bookkeepers or accountants - to be familiar with these requirements to help ensure they are operating lawfully.

 Currently Licensed Businesses*

 * Please remember that all business licenses expire on Dec.
 31. The deadline to renew is March 15.
 This list of licensed businesses is not updated until after the backlog of license applications have been completed, usually around mid-April.
 The list is then updated periodically through the year.

 2020 licensed businesses, sorted alphabetically (as of 12/13/2020)